 With an abundance of public and private forest lands, Northwest Montana is an ideal place to study forestry.
-FVCC’s Forestry transfer curriculum emphasizes interaction with practicing professionals and provides students with lots of opportunities to observe field management situations.
-Many of the courses include strong field trip components and utilize advanced technology such as Global Positioning Systems (GPS) and Geographic Information Systems (GIS).
+FVCC’s Forestry transfer track emphasizes opportunities to observe field management situations and interact with practicing professional foresters.
+Many of the courses include field components and utilize advanced technology such as Global Positioning Systems (GPS) and Geographic Information Systems (GIS).

-- Graduates of UM’s College of Forestry and Conservation are prepared for professional positions as forest and land managers with responsibilities ranging from the production of forest-based goods to recreation, timber, water, range, and wildlife issues.
+- Students who transfer and graduate from the University of Montana’s College of Forestry and Conservation are prepared for professional positions as forest and land managers with responsibilities ranging from the production of forest-based goods to recreation, timber, water, range, and wildlife issues.

 Attributes of Successful Forestry Professionals